 The Apostle Paul seems to suggest that Timothy’s mother and grandmother properly passed their faith to him:

-2 Timothy 1:3-5 3 I thank God, whom I serve with a pure conscience, as my forefathers did, as without ceasing I remember you in my prayers night and day, greatly desiring to see you, being mindful of your tears, that I may be filled with joy, when I call to remembrance the genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also (2 Timothy 1:3-5).
+2 Timothy 1:3-5 3 I thank God, whom I serve with a pure conscience, as my forefathers did, as without ceasing I remember you in my prayers night and day, 4 greatly desiring to see you, being mindful of your tears, that I may be filled with joy, 5 when I call to remembrance the genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also.
+(2 Timothy 1:3-5)

-But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them, and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus (2 Timothy 3:14-15).
+14 But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them, 15 and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
+(2 Timothy 3:14-15)

 Hence, women are acknowledged for their faith, being proper mothers, as well as apparently for helping to pass their faith to one of the leading evangelists in the New Testament.

-By faith the walls of Jericho fell down after they were encircled for seven days.
+30 By faith the walls of Jericho fell down after they were encircled for seven days.
 31 By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace.
-And what more shall I say?
-For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
-Women received their dead raised to life again.
-And others were tortured, not accepting deliverance, that they might obtain a better resurrection.
-Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
-They were stoned, they were sawn in two, were tempted, were slain with the sword.
-They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented-- of whom the world was not worthy.
+32 And what more shall I say?
+For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: 33 who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, 34 quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
+35 Women received their dead raised to life again.
+Others were tortured, not accepting deliverance, that they might obtain a better resurrection.
+36 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
+37 They were stoned, they were sawn in two, were tempted, were slain with the sword.
+They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented — 38 of whom the world was not worthy.
 They wandered in deserts and mountains, in dens and caves of the earth.
 39 And all these, having obtained a good testimony through faith, did not receive the promise, 40 God having provided something better for us, that they should not be made perfect apart from us.
 (Hebrews 11:30-40)

 I implore Euodia and I implore Syntyche to be of the same mind in the Lord.
 And I urge you also, true companion, help these women who labored with me in the gospel, with Clement also, and the rest of my fellow workers, whose names are in the Book of Life (Philippians 4:2-3).